 The skin of red grapes is very high in antioxidants and resveratrol — a well-studied anti-inflammatory compound.
 Eating red grapes will also help protect the cells from oxidative damage that may cause many diseases such as heart disease and high blood pressure.

-Be aware that grapes (and apples) are on the EPA’s ‘Dirty Dozen’ list of highest pesticide residues, so buy organic when possible and wash your produce well.
+Be aware that grapes (and apples) are on the EWG’s ‘Dirty Dozen’ list of highest pesticide residues, so buy organic when possible and wash your produce well.

 Omega-3 fatty acids in seafood have natural anti-inflammatory effects that boost the immune system — in turn, improving your body’s ability to fight off allergies which are basically a sign of excess inflammation.